 He has won several prizes in online writing prompts, including the recent contest held by Half Baked Beans.

-Read on as author Gautam Mayekar talks about his book, life as a writer and hacker, lessons he learnt after publishing the first book, best cybersecurity practices for smartphones, and more.
+Read on as author Gautam Mayekar talks about his book, life as a writer and hacker, lessons he learned after publishing the first book, best cybersecurity practices for smartphones, and more.

 1. Let’s begin with a brief introduction of yours and an overview of your book—I’m So Hacked.